google/cloudprober/docs/content/how-to/external-probe.md

 The probe that we created above forks out a new `redis_probe` process for every probe cycle.
 This can get expensive if probe frequency is high and the process is big (e.g. a Java binary).
 Also, what if you want to keep some state across probes, for example, lets say you want to monitor performance over HTTP/2 where you keep using the same TCP connection for multiple HTTP requests.
-A new process everytime makes keeping state impossible.
+A new process every time makes keeping state impossible.

 External probe's server mode provides a way to run the external probe process in daemon mode.
 Cloudprober communicates with this process over stdout/stdin (connected with OS pipes), using serialized protobuf messages.
 Cloudprober comes with a serverutils package that makes it easy to build external probe servers in Go.